RachidElk1106/TaskManagerPro/README.md

 * Status
 * Priority

-The filters can also work together with the search system.
+Search and filters can work together.

 For example: